Elementary Education, Master of Education

 This program may lead to licensure.

-The MEd Elementary Education degree program provides students with the necessary framework for augmenting knowledge and skills related top teaching K through 8th grades.
+The MEd Elementary Education degree program provides students with the necessary framework for augmenting knowledge and skills related to teaching K through 8th grades.
 This degree offers students, typically practicing teachers, the opportunity to enhance their content, pedagogical, and professional knowledge emphasizing current research.
 Students have the opportunity to pursue advanced courses in curriculum and instruction, educational psychology, educational foundations, and educational research.
-Additionally, students choose from three available emphasis areas: Continuing Professional, Elementary National Board Certification Preparation (NBCT), and Reading (K-8).
+Additionally, students choose from four available emphasis areas: Continuing Professional, Elementary National Board Certification Preparation (NBCT), Reading (K-8), and Multiage Education.
 Students who pursue the Continuing Education track will complete a research project as part of a graduate seminar or a thesis focused on a selected topic.
 Students who choose the Reading K-8 emphasis will be qualified for a K-8 Reading Endorsement through the Arizona Department of Education.
 Students who choose the NBCT track prepare for the rigorous process of National Board Certification, an advanced teaching credential.
+Students who choose the Multiage Education emphasis will be prepared to teach and lead in Multiage classrooms, and will become familiar with the contexts, theories, research, assessments and strategies used in Multiage programs.

-Throughout the program, students demonstrate outcomes aligned to the standards of the National Council for Accreditation of Teacher Education Students who complete this program will have a deeper and broader understanding of teaching and learning opening up continued opportunities in teaching, as well as other venues where teaching skills, knowledge, and dispositions are valued such as agencies and non-profits.
+Throughout the program, students demonstrate outcomes aligned to the elementary standards of the Council for the Accreditation of Educator Preparation (CAEP).
+In addition, the Reading Endorsement emphasis is aligned with the Standards for the Preparation of Literacy Professionals through the International Literacy Association.
+Students who complete this program will have a deeper and broader understanding of teaching and learning opening up continued opportunities in teaching, as well as other venues where teaching skills, knowledge, and dispositions are valued such as agencies and non-profits.

 Student Learning Outcomes